Why Would You Need an Orthopedic MRI? 7 Common Reasons

 2. Assessing sports injuries

 An MRI is frequently employed to diagnose conditions that result from sports injuries.
-Some of these conditions include:

 - Ligament tears (such as ACL or MCL tears)